Lifestyle

 Nothing feels more haunted and terrified than an abandoned hospital.
 Davis is the second hospital on our list.
 It is one of the old hospitals located in Statesville and is linked with several ghost stories.

-Davis Hospital was once a booming hospital offering its services to hundreds of patients every day.
-But, today, the hospital has fallen to decay after relocating itself in the 1980s.
+Davis Hospital was once a booming hospital that served hundreds of patients every day.
+However, since relocating in the 1980s, the hospital has fallen into decay.

-Many haunted local folktales related to the hospital spark an interest to add this place to the discovery checklist of the most abandoned places in North Carolina.
+Many haunted local folktales related to the hospital spark interest in adding this place to the discovery checklist of the most abandoned places in North Carolina.

 6. Henry River Mill

 The Henry River Mill was opened in 1905, and like other towns, prosperity followed.
-Before anybody knew, the town grew encapsulation of more than 20 buildings.
-These buildings were populated by people who exclusively worked at the mills.
+Before anybody knew it, the town grew to include more than 20 buildings, which were populated by people who exclusively worked at the mills.

-The town and mill lasted for only half a century.
-As the industry was introduced to technological innovation, Henry River Mill grew less and less useful.
-The town was abandoned in 1987, and since then, it is nothing more than a ghost town.
+The town and mill lasted only half a century.
+Henry River Mill became less useful as the industry was introduced to technological innovation.
+The town was abandoned in 1987, and since then, it has been nothing more than a ghost town.
 It is the only abandoned place in NC that is up for sale.

 7. Endor Iron Furnace

 This Iron Furnace is an important part of North Carolina History.
-This furnace was used to make material that has been used in the civil war.
-While you will explore the natural park, you will find the furnace near a river.
+It was used to make material used in the Civil War.
+While you explore the natural park, you will find the furnace near a river.

-Although the Endor Iron Furnace was in service for only a decade, it was left in the wild after the civil war came to an end.
+Although the Endor Iron Furnace was in service for only a decade, it was left in the wild after the Civil War.
 Today, it is one of the most amazing abandoned places in North Carolina.

 Final Thoughts